microsoft/vscode-docs/docs/other/unity.md

 1. In the VS Code Settings editor (`kb(workbench.action.openSettings)`), uncheck the C# extension's **Omnisharp: Use Modern Net** [setting](/docs/getstarted/settings.md) (`"omnisharp.useModernNet": false`).

-## Install Tools for Visual Studio [Windows Only]
+### Install Build Tools for Visual Studio (Windows only)

-The C# Extension no longer ships with microsoft build tools so they must be installed manually.
+The C# extension no longer ships with Microsoft Build Tools so they must be installed manually.

 1. Download the [Build Tools for Visual Studio 2022](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022).
-1. Install the .Net desktop build tools workload.
+1. Install the **.NET desktop build tools** workload.
 No other components are required.

 ## Setup VS Code as Unity Script Editor